ugjka/dumb-mp3-streamer/README.md

 Options:
 	-port 	Portnumber for server (max 65535).
 Default: 8080 -buffer Number of mp3 frames to buffer at start.
-Default: 500 -live   Set true if input is live, to prevent overruns
+Default: 500

 ```